Gimba/wild_cam_analysis/README.md

 ![210416_dscf0019](https://user-images.githubusercontent.com/5765662/205001573-badd120e-80ed-47d3-a99c-5edc7dfa5fb6.jpg)
 The mouse did not get recognized.
 Therefore a mammal was detected with a confidence of 73% which it thinks may be a cougar (57%), kit fox (57%) or a fox (57%).
 No idea where this is recognized since no bounding box is given.

+These last three images were all taken with infrared lighting as you might have noticed.
+For images taken in daylight it seems to work a little better but this is just my gut feeling.

+It showed that AWS Rekognition is good at detecting an animal of some kind in images.
+All images that were interesting (meaning containing an animal) were highlighted.
+However, when it comes to the type of animal, there are issues.
+For example, cats got labelled as dogs, pigs and bears and mice never got recognized as such.